yogan/tmux-techtalk/slides.md

-- a *text-based user interface (TUI)* is a form of user interface used by applications that makes only use of text (including drawing characters) instead of graphical UI elements (in contrast to to *GUIs*)
+- a *text-based user interface (TUI)* is a form of user interface used by applications that makes only use of text (including drawing characters) instead of graphical UI elements (in contrast to *GUIs*)

-- run inside *terminals*, usually started from a *shell*
+- run inside *terminals*, often started from a *shell*

-- often fill the whole terminal
+- usually fill the whole terminal

-- re-create UI elements known from GUIs like menus and windows by using *box-drawing characters*, *foreground*/*background* colors
+- re-create UI elements known from GUIs like *menus* and *windows* by using *box-drawing characters*, *reverse text mode* and *colors*

 - can be implemented by sending (ANSI) *escape sequences* to put the cursor at arbitrary screen positions, set colors, etc.
     - usually via a library like *ncurses*
-    - sends correct control characters depending on the used terminal
+    - specific control characters depend on the used terminal

 - notable examples: `vim`, `mutt`, MS-DOS Editor, Midnight Commander, `irssi`, `patat` (what you see right now), and also: `tmux`!